 where N was number of entry nad V was number of Filesystems that efi was able to read (all fat partitions are numbered and are accessible from uefishell)

 after adding this entry, i see FreeNAS in bios as Bootable device that can be selected in boot order menu.

 same operation is done in some Linux distros when grub-efi is installed by invoking command efibootmgr, cause some distros placeing grub in different dirs in EFI_BOOT partition. so adding these record to UEFI boot order make them bootable.

-#3 Updated by Kris Moore about 3 years ago
+#3 Updated by Kris Moore over 3 years ago